 Any person experiencing cough, cold and/or flu-like symptoms will not be permitted to enter the Health Hub building.

-Patients with these symptoms can book into the Launceston Respiratory Clinic for a face-to-face consultation, at no charge.
+Patients with these symptoms can book into the Launceston Respiratory Clinic for a face-to-face consultation.

 COVID positive patients can book a F2F appointment at the Launceston Respiratory Clinic if a physical examination is needed.

 Alternatively, a telehealth appointment can be made at the Launceston Medical Centre for patients who are COVID positive.
 Standard fees apply.